January 20, 2025 | |

 Compared to fossil fuels, nuclear energy is a much more efficient energy source, generating as much energy with 200 tonnes of uranium as is made with 3,500,000 tonnes of coal.
 Moreover, this amount of energy can be generated by only one tonne of thorium in newer reactors.

-In 2020, fossil fuels continued to be the world’s predominant sources of energy, making up 83 percent of the world’s energy mix.
-By contrast, nuclear energy only generated about 4.3 percent of the energy mix.
-The United States is the largest consumer of nuclear energy (30.8 percent of the world), followed by China (13.8 percent), France (13.1 percent) and Russia (8 percent), per BP’s Statistical Review of World Energy.
+In 2023, fossil fuels continued to be the world’s predominant sources of energy, making up 81.5 percent of the world’s energy mix.
+By contrast, nuclear energy only generated about less than 4 percent of the energy mix.
+France consumes it the most per capita, followed by Sweden and South Korea, while Japan ranks second when it comes to generation after France.

 Nuclear energy does not give off harmful pollutants and carbon dioxide the way burning fossil fuels does.
 It therefore does not contribute as much to global warming as other energy sources.